cepharum/hitchy/docs-source/api/README.md

 This method promises request's body.
 The optional parameter can be used to control parser used for extracting contained information.

 :::warning
-When integrating with ExpressJS it might have parsed request body before thus preventing this function from accessing request body at all.
-This would result in returned promise never settled.
+When integrating with ExpressJS it might have fetched and parsed request body before exposing it as `req.body`.
+In this case Hitchy isn't capable of accessing raw request body anymore.
+This is limiting use of this function.

+Supporting this scenario any existing data in `req.body` will be delivered whenever using this function for _fetching_ request's body without regards to some optionally selected parser.
 :::

 * When omitted or set `null` any parser function in configuration is used to commonly parse raw body for contained information.
 When there is no configured parser some fallback is used supporting JSON and form-encoded request bodies.